BirdseyeSoftware/buster-cljs/examples/hello_world/README.md

 * A `buster.js` file in the root of the project to run test suites successfuly

-* To match the Javascript products from `lein-cljsbuild` into the `buster.js` file
+* To use the Javascript output from `lein-cljsbuild` in the `buster.js` file

 ## License